jripke74/fs-music-player/README.md

 To make the application more accessible, it is important that the play button describes the current song or the first song in the playlist.

 Create a function named setPlayButtonAccessibleText.
 Inside the function, set the aria-label attribute of the play button to Play followed by a space and the current song's title.
 If userData.currentSong is null, set it to Play.

+Step 44
+Now, call the setPlayButtonAccessibleText function inside the playSong function.